Mincheol2/t3VAE/CelebA_experiments/README.md

 ## interpolation.ipynb

-- Also, you can generate interpolation images.
+- Also, you can make interpolation images with interpolation.ipynb file

-- Please see the .ipynb file

 ### An example of interpolation